Xfinity Senior Cell Phone Plans 2025

 Note that for all Xfinity Mobile’s By the Gig plans:

-Talk and text is unlimited with all plans, a plus with Xfinity Mobile.
-5G is also available with both plans, where coverage is available.
-Also note that the more lines (Unlimited plan) or data (By the Gig plan) you pay for, the more you save monthly.
+Talk and text are unlimited with all plans, a plus with Xfinity Mobile.
+5G is also available with plans where coverage is available.
+Also note that the more lines (Unlimited plan) you pay for, the more you save monthly.

 Xfinity Mobile Plan Details